Affiliate links on Android Authority may earn us a commission. Learn more.

 While offering some privacy features, Google Maps relies more on user data to personalize the experience and usually shares more information with third parties to better personalize Google’s ads.
 Your Google Account is linked to everything you do on Google Maps, meaning personal data is stored in Google’s servers, not your device like Apple Maps.

-Google Maps is available on Android Auto, while Apple Maps works with Apple CarPlay.
-Both systems offer a similar experience: voice-guided navigation and easy access to music and communication apps on their vehicle’s infotainment system.
-Android Auto and Apple CarPlay are available on many car models and work seamlessly with your vehicle’s controls.
+Google Maps is available on both Android Auto and Apple CarPlay, while Apple Maps works with CarPlay alone.
+Both systems offer a similar experience: voice-guided navigation and easy access to music and communication apps on your vehicle’s infotainment system.
+Android Auto and CarPlay are now available on many car models and work seamlessly with your vehicle’s controls.
 The choice between the two largely depends on your smartphone platform and personal preferences.

 Google Maps vs Apple Maps: Which one is right for you?